A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Numerical Examples

 \subsubsection{Results}

-We consider elements of order three on the two coarsest meshes used in the previous example, since the errors in \Cref{sec.numex:subsec.gravitywaves} where already very small for this choice.
-The mesh sizes and time steps are $(h,\dt)=(1000\unit{m}, 0.3\unit{s})$ and $(h,\dt)=(500\unit{m},0.15\unit{s})$, resulting in $2.4\times10^5$ and $9.6\times10^5$ degrees of freedom for the finite element space of the primal variables, respectively\footnote{The compute wall times on a single node with two AMD EPYC 7713 64-Core Processors with hyper-threading enabled using 256 shared memory parallel threads was $279\unit{s}$ and $1390\unit{s}$, respectively.}.
-The resulting cloud densities at $t=3600\unit{s}$ are shown in \Cref{fig.ex3_clouds_results}.
-Looking at the results in \Cref{fig.ex3_clouds_results}, we see that the cloud formation is consistent between the two meshes, and in fact there is no visible difference between the resulting clouds.
+We consider elements of order three on the two coarsest meshes used in the previous example, since the errors in \Cref{sec.numex:subsec.gravitywaves} were already very small for this choice.
+The mesh sizes and time steps are $(h,\dt)=(1000\,\unit{m}, 0.3\,\unit{s})$ and $(h,\dt)=(500\,\unit{m},0.15\,\unit{s})$, resulting in $2.4\times10^5$ and $9.6\times10^5$ degrees of freedom for the finite element space of the primal variables, respectively\footnote{The compute wall times on a single node with two AMD EPYC 7713 64-Core Processors with hyper-threading enabled using 256 shared memory parallel threads was $279\,\unit{s}$ ($h=1000, \dt=0.3$) and $1390\,\unit{s}$ ($h=500, \dt=0.15$) , respectively.}.
+Profiles of the cloud density along two horizontal lines, and the density in the entire volume are shown in \Cref{fig.ex3_clouds_results} for $t=3600\,\unit{s}$.
+Looking at the results in \Cref{fig.ex3_clouds_results}, we see that the cloud formation is consistent between the two meshes, and in fact there is no visible difference between the resulting cloud profiles.